StevenVrp/singularitylabgroup/Images/notification.md

 Between **June 30 and July 13**, Supabase experienced widespread capacity constraints across multiple regions.
 These issues directly affected **Singularity Lab’s authentication services**, resulting in intermittent **login failures** for some users.

-**We sincerely apologize.** Reliable access is fundamental, and we take full responsibility for the disruption this caused.

----

-## IMPACTED SERVICES

-- **Authentication & login**
-- Project creation
-- Database restarts and resizes
-- Branching and restore operations

 ---

 ## IMPACTED REGIONS